liqd/thentos/docs/terminology.md

-There are many possible security requirements involving personas, from secrecy of specific information about the user (usually the user wants that) to authenticity and uniqueness of the anonymized user (such as sybil attack, or sock puppet countermeasures; usually the web app wants that).
+There are many possible security requirements involving personas, from secrecy of specific information about the user (usually the user wants that) to authenticity and uniqueness of the anonymized user (such as sybil attack, or sockpuppet countermeasures; usually the web app wants that).